parbasu/tableau/european_social_survey/README.md

 On the European Social Survey website, you will find the online analysis tool under Data and Documentation.
 The online analysis tool is run by the Norwegian Centre for Research Data (NSD).

-Say we want to find out how interested people are in politics across various European countries in the year 2018.
+Say we want to find out how interested people were in politics across various European countries in the year 2018.
 Proceed as follows:

 1. Click on ESS9-2018.
 Click the plus sign next to Variable Description.
 Now click on TABULATION, where you will be presented with an empty table.